Miguel Yajure

-Miguel Angel Yajure (born May 1, 1998) is a Venezuelan professional baseball pitcher for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
-He has previously played in Major League Baseball (MLB) for the New York Yankees and Pittsburgh Pirates, and in NPB for the Tokyo Yakult Swallows.
+Miguel Angel Yajure (born May 1, 1998) is a Venezuelan professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the New York Yankees and Pittsburgh Pirates, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows and Tohoku Rakuten Golden Eagles.
 Yajure signed with the Yankees as an international free agent in 2015, and made his MLB debut with them in 2020, becoming the first major-league player to wear number 89, MLB's last unused uniform number.

 Career

 New York Yankees

 Yajure signed with the New York Yankees as an international free agent in March 2015, receiving $30,000.
 He made his professional debut that season at 17 years of age with the Dominican Summer League Yankees, and was 0–2 with a 1.42 ERA with an 0.926 WHIP in 57 innings in 14 starts.
 He played in 2016 with the Gulf Coast Yankees, and was 1–2 with a 2.87 earned run average (ERA) in 31 1/3 innings over nine games (six starts).

 Yajure missed 2017 after undergoing Tommy John surgery.
 Yajure returned in 2018 and pitched with the Single–A Charleston RiverDogs, for whom he was 4–3 with a 3.90 ERA in 64 2/3 innings over 14 starts.

 Yajure started 2019 with the Single–A Tampa Tarpons before being promoted for two starts to the Double–A Trenton Thunder.
 Between the two teams, he was 9–6 with a 2.14 ERA (leading all of minor league baseball, minimum 125 innings) in 138 2/3 innings covering 24 games (20 starts), in which he had 133 strikeouts (2nd among Yankee minor league pitchers).
 He was 2nd in the Florida State League with 122 strikeouts, 8th in wins, and walked 2.0 batters per 9 innings.
 After the 2019 season, he was named a 2019 Florida State League Postseason All-Star.
 After the season, Baseball America ranked him 11th among Yankees minor leaguers, and as having the best control among all Yankee minor league pitchers.
 On November 20, 2019, the Yankees added Yajure to their 40-man roster to protect him from the Rule 5 draft.

 Yajure made his major league debut in relief on August 31, 2020, against the Tampa Bay Rays.
 He pitched three shutout innings, with two strikeouts and three walks.
 He wore number 89, MLB's last unused uniform number.
 In three relief appearances with New York in 2020, Yajure compiled a 1.29 ERA while striking out eight batters in seven innings, limited Major League batters to a .130 average.